ycrc/ycrc.github.io/docs/clusters/bouchet_beta.md

 1. Bouchet MPI nodes are 64-core Emerald Rapids Platinum 8562Y+ nodes, which are several generations newer compared to current Skylake 6136 nodes
 2. Each compute node in Bouchet has 487GiB of usable RAM, significantly more than the 88GiB/node currently available
 3. The installed software packages in Bouchet are compiled specifically for the Emerald Rapids architecture to provide optimal performance

+!!! warning
+    While in beta, Bouchet may become unavailable with little or no notice as the YCRC configures and troubleshoots the system for production deployment.
+No data on Bouchet is currently backed up.
+Bouchet is expected to stay in beta until at least mid-January.

-## Access the cluster
+## Access the Cluster

 Once you have an account, the cluster can be accessed [via ssh](/clusters-at-yale/access).
 You can log in with the command: